 Therefore, the great thing to do is to start quite early on with preparations so that the changes settle in one at a time, at their best pace!

 Keep in mind: your dog will only mirror your emotions and feelings.
 So, let them understand gradually about the new beginnings.

 First off, reduce the amount of time and attention you give to your dog systematically!
-Start slow so that it does not come out as a huge, drastic change to the dog.
+Start slowly so that it does not come out as a huge, drastic change to the dog.
 You do not want to mess your dog up!
-They are still the ’first baby’ in the house and they are used to being the center of all attention!
+They are still the ’first baby’ in the house, and they are used to being the center of all attention!
 So make it gradual!